Six Sigma in Quality Learning Path

 Taguchi methods were developed to improve the quality of manufactured goods and more recently have been used in diverse industries such as engineering, biotechnology, marketing and advertising.
 Robust Design improves productivity by considering the noise factors and cost of failure to ensure customer satisfaction.

-This free online course will be of great interest to all professionals who work in the area of quality management and use Six Sigma processes to improve productivity; and to all learners who would like a career in the area of quality management using Six Sigma techniques and tools.
+This course will be of great interest to all professionals who work in the area of quality management and use Six Sigma processes to improve productivity; and to all learners who would like a career in the area of quality management using Six Sigma techniques and tools.1.5-3 Hour50 Points

-This free online course will be of great interest to all professionals in areas of quality management and Six Sigma and who would like to learn more about benchmarking processes.
-It will also be of great interest to any learner is who interested in a career in quality and Six Sigma processes.
+This course will be of great interest to all professionals who work in the areas of Six Sigma, Quality Management and manufacturing who would like to learn more about control charts and how they play a central role in monitoring process stability.
+It will also be of great interest to all learners who would like a career in the area of Six Sigma and quality control.1.5-3 Hour50 Points

 Fundamentals of Using Six Sigma in Supply Chains